jonbnewman/mobx-store-provider/README.md

 import { inject, observer, Provider } from "mobx-react";
 import { types } from "mobx-state-tree";

-const MyStore = types.model({
+// Our mobx-state-tree store definition const MyStore = types.model({
   name: types.string,
 });

-export default class MyComponent extends Component {
+// Main component which creates myStore, wraps our content in the provider and passes it as the store value. export default class MyComponent extends Component {
   myStore = MyStore.create({ name: "Jonathan" });
   render() {